chetanpm/path-explorer/README.md

 uv sync
 ```

 The repository contains a lockfile named uv.lock that lists the required package dependencies and their versions.
-I tested these versions in the project.
-UV installs all the dependencies swiftly.
+I tested these versions in the project, and UV installs all the dependencies swiftly.

 ```zsh
 uv run .